badwriter123/hush_ai/README.md

 This project is perfect for showcasing skills in:

-✅ Python & Signal Processing
+✅ Python & Signal Processing.

-✅ Real-Time Audio Filtering
+✅ Real-Time Audio Filtering.

-✅ AI + TTS Integration
+✅ AI + TTS Integration.

-✅ Data Visualization
+✅ Data Visualization.

-✅ Interactive Dashboards with Streamlit
+✅ Interactive Dashboards with Streamlit for live Graph Plotting.

 ------------------------------------------------------